uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

   - Multipart Upload
   - **Transfer Acceleration**
     - ex) A company collects data for temperature, humidity, and atmospheric pressure in cities across multiple continents.
 The average volume of data that the company collects from each site daily is 500 GB.
 Each site has a high-speed Internet connection.
 The company wants to aggregate the data from all these global sites as quickly as possible in a single Amazon S3 bucket.
 The solution must minimize operational complexity. -> **Turn on S3 Transfer Acceleration on the destination S3 bucket.
 Use multipart uploads to directly upload site data to the destination S3 bucket.**
+    - ex) A company wants to host a scalable web application on AWS.
+The application will be accessed by users from different geographic regions of the world.
+Application users will be able to download and upload unique data up to gigabytes in size.
+The development team wants a cost-effective solution to minimize upload and download latency and maximize performance. -> **Use Amazon S3 with Transfer Acceleration to host the application.**
+What should a solutions architect do to accomplish this?
   - **Athena** : Serverless 대화형 쿼리 서비스
     - ex) A company needs the ability to analyze the log files of its proprietary application.
 The logs are stored in JSON format in an Amazon S3 bucket.
 Queries will be simple and will run on-demand.
 A solutions architect needs to perform the analysis with minimal changes to the existing architecture.
 What should the solutions architect do to meet these requirements with the LEAST amount of operational overhead? -> **Use Amazon Athena directly with Amazon S3 to run the queries as needed**
+    - Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
+With a few actions in the AWS Management Console, you can point Athena at your data stored in Amazon S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.
   - Bucket Policy
     - ex) A company uses AWS Organizations to manage multiple AWS accounts for different departments.
 The management account has an Amazon S3 bucket that contains project reports.
 The company wants to limit access to this S3 bucket to only users of accounts within the organization in AWS Organizations.
 Which solution meets these requirements with the LEAST amount of operational overhead? -> **Add the aws PrincipalOrgID global condition key with a reference to the organization ID to the S3 bucket policy.**
+    - PrincipalOrgID Validates if the principal accessing the resource belongs to an account in your organization.

 ■ **Glacier**
   - Vault, Archive